Random Group Generator

 Add participants and click generate to see your balanced groups appear here.

-Random Group Generator for Teams, Classes, and Events
+Random Group Generator for Classes, Teams, and Events

-Best for random groups and teams
+Best for multi-team random groups

-Works for classes, events, and games
+Works for classrooms, workshops, and events

-Use Pair Generator for two-person tasks
+Use Random Pair Generator for partner-only tasks

 How to create groups with Random Group Generator